zsoldosp/django-performance-testing/README.rst

 * and run your test ``manage.py test <your app>``

-For any limit violations, there will be a test failure, and at the end, a `Worst Items Report` will be printed.
+For any limit violations, there will be a test failure, and at the end, a `Worst Items Report` will be printed (unless supressed by the command line).

 Command line arguments
 ----------------------

+In addition to the regular testrunner command line options, the following extra ones are added

-* --no-report: Suppress output of report at end.
+* ``--djpt-no-report``: Suppress output of the `Worst Items Report` at end (which is printed by default otherwise).

 Supported Limits
 ================